SQL Server Monitoring – Installation

 If not set the directory used are the SQL Server LOG directory.

-@fhsqlAgentJobNameThe name of the SQL Agent job name.
+@fhsqlAgentJobNameType0The name of the SQL Agent job for type 0 schedules.

-The job name is constructed like this “FHSQLMonitor in {@fhSQLMonitorDatabase }”
+The job name is constructed like this “FHSQLMonitor type 0 in {@fhSQLMonitorDatabase }”

 The following 27 parameters are only used during a fresh installation.